If you’re a start-up business, having a strong brand is vital.

 The downside to registering an EU mark however, is that it may be more vulnerable to objection from the European trade mark office, so make sure your trade mark application is correct from the outset.

-Ensure your application’s success by using Rocket Lawyer’s trade mark registration service (in association with the TrademarkHub) to see you through the process.
-Various fees apply depending on the package you choose but you can apply online from £199+VAT.
+Ensure your application’s success by using Rocket Lawyer’s trade mark registration service to see you through the process.
+Various fees apply depending on the package you choose but you can apply online from £250+VAT and disbursements.

 For more information, read How to register your trade mark.